-We’ve previously covered here how to transfer Adobe software products (like CS6, Photoshop, Lightroom, Elements, or Acrobat) between two computers, including from PC to Mac or vice versa.
+We’ve previously covered here how to transfer Adobe software products (like Creative Cloud, CS6, Photoshop, Lightroom, Elements, or Acrobat) between two computers, including from PC to Mac or vice versa.
 In this article we’re going to focus on transferring the actual legal license from one person or company to another, like transferring the title to a car or home between two people.

-Moving the software physically is mostly a technical task, but doesn’t cover what happens if the recipient has problems, needs customer support or updates, wants to be registered with Adobe, and be recognized as the new legal owner and user of the tools.
-To address those needs, just follow the transfer process described below to “unregister” the program from the old owner and re-register for the new one.
+Moving the software physically is mostly a technical task, but doesn’t cover what happens if the recipient has problems, needs customer support or updates, wants to be registered with Adobe, and be recognized as the new rightful owner and user of the tools.
+To address those needs, you can follow the transfer process described below to “unregister” the program from the old owner and re-register for the new one.

-Note that Adobe does not limit how many times their software can be legally transferred, although each customer can initiate a maximum of four transfers in their lifetime.
+Note that Adobe does not limit how many times their software can be legally transferred, although it used to be that each customer could initiate a maximum of four transfers in their lifetime.
 Also, if there are any support contracts attached to a license, those won’t transfer to the other party.

 Finally, before you submit the transfer, be sure to deactivate and uninstall the software on all your own systems.

 [ Learn about how many machines you can run Adobe software on. ]

 Hope this information helps… but please post any questions you may have and we’ll get you answers fast!